venantius/ultra/README.md

 ...or, why didn't you just put all of this stuff in your `~/.lein/profiles.clj`?

 In short, my `:user` profile was starting to become bloated.
 It was difficult to tell whether plugins were interfering with each other, and my `:injections` key in particular was starting to look a little unwieldy.

 At some point I realized I was up to my neck in alligators and that it was time to push things into a standalone repository.

-## What's your problem with emacs?

-I don't have one - I just don't use it.
-That having been said, most of Ultra's features already exist in one form or another in emacs, and emacs' middleware tends to override Ultra's.

 ## Special Thanks